 It has taken me a little while to finish up my summer decor.
 Usually in blogland we’re at least trying to work way ahead…but of course the funny thing about blogging about your life is it’s always a funny balance of doing things in advance to inspire others, and the sharing in real time to keep it authentic.
 This tour is erring on the authentic side…and perhaps a little late in terms of blogging.

-I love my home more and more since completing the living room and eating area makeover for the last One Room Challenge (and I can’t wait to hopefully tackle the kitchen for this fall’s next One Room Challenge).
-So this was my first time since the big reveal in the spring to enjoy decorating the space for a new season.
-I wanted to add in some pastels for summer -a bit of pink, a little aqua, and a touch of lilac and that spilled over to the rest of the main floor too.
+I love my home more and more since completing the living room and eating area makeover for the last One Room Challenge (and I can’t wait to hopefully tackle the kitchen for this fall’s next One Room Challenge -update: it’s done, check out the kitchen reveal here.).
+So this was my first time since the big reveal in the spring to enjoy decorating the space in the living room and eating area for a new season.
+I wanted to add in some pastels for summer.
+I used a bit of pink, a little aqua, and a touch of lilac and that spilled over to the rest of the main floor too.

 This pretty runner is sure to be a new favourite -made from some vintage curtains found on a fun thrift store hunt while on vacation.
 I love the colours and the pretty fringe edging.

 I spruced up the entrance way with some pretty vintage bottles holding some ferns.